 For elderly or handicapped people it can be hard to move around because the pavement can be in poor condition.

 In all countries we will travel within safe areas.

 There is a difference in time of 2-3 hours with The Netherlands, depending on our summer or winter schedule.

 Telephone & internet

 Vaccination of DTP, polio, hepatitis A and typhoid is not required, but some can be recommended.
 Check with your local health organizations on the internet.
-Medical care in both countries is of good quality.
+Medical care in all countries is of good quality.

 Food & drink

 Although water is of good quality, some people have a sensitive stomach.
 In that case we advise you to drink only bottled water.
 Food is of excellent quality and salads are safe to eat.